sst/sst/www/docs/advanced/removal-policy.md

 You can set the removal policy on all the resources in your SST app.

 :::danger
-Make sure to not set the default removal policy to `DESTROY` for production environments.
+Make sure to not set the default removal policy to `destroy` for production environments.
 :::

 ```ts title="sst.config.ts" {1,8-11}